-Residential Sound Insulation Program at Port Columbus
+Residential Sound Insulation Program at John Glenn International

 • The Airport Authority makes the initial contact with residents living within the 65 DNL (Day/Night average sound level) noise contour, which is a qualifying factor for eligibility to receive sound insulation treatments.
 Here is the current modeled noise contour map which shows the predicted noise levels after the relocated runway opened in 2013.
 CRAA will begin updating the current noise contour map in late 2017.